Mregussek/MAREngine-docs/references/classes-graphics/meshcreator.rst

 MeshCreator is a class, that can fill :ref:`RenderableComponent<class_RenderableComponent>` with polygons (vertices, indices and its name).

-It has 4 nested structures, which are basic types that MAREngine can render, also it has :ref:`loadOBJ<class_method_MeshCreator_loadOBJ>` which can get you external file loaded.
+It has 4 nested structures, which are basic types that MAREngine can render, also it has :ref:`loadOBJ<class_method_MeshCreator_loadOBJ>` which can get your external file loaded.

 Nested Structures
 -----------------